insqu/sc/UPDATE-unfinished.md

 One final thing before we can deploy our contract: we need some ether in our Goerli test network account.

 ## Getting some Goerli eth
-The best way to do this is to simply search for a _goerli faucet_ using a web browser, and provide the faucet with one of the account numbers in the list you returned when you ran `accounts = await ethers.provider.listAccounts()`.
+The best way to do this is to simply search for a _goerli faucet_ using a web browser, and provide the faucet with your MetaMask account number (the public one, not the private key).
-We need to provide the faucet with our MetaMask account, so we will do that.
 Once you have received some test network eth, you should be able to run `(await ethers.provider.getBalance(accounts[0])).toString()` and see a positive number!

+You can try the website: https://goerlifaucet.com/ if you have an Alchemy account.

 NOTE!
-THings we need to do:
+Things we need to do:
 We need to install the openzepplin stuff, which may also mean we have to make sure we link to openzepplin properly, i.e. get rid of @4.8.2 in the preamble for the imports.
 We have to npx install openzepplin.

 Also, we have set the gas price to be quite low, as otheriwse it won't appear.